ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 ```

-After the substitution we see that the first part of the formula really close to 1 and the second part close to 0:
+After the substitution we see that the first part of the formula is really close to 1 and the second part close to 0:

 ```
 ~1 + ~0 = 1